Scaramucci: Trump should have been 'much harsher' on white nationalists

 But he added that he wanted to take accountability for his actions and that what he did "was wrong."

-Asked if he believed he deserved to be fired, he said, “obviously I wished they would've given me a bar of soap and told me to wash my mouth out in the bathroom and move on."
+Asked whether he believed he deserved to be fired, he said, "Obviously, I wished they would've given me a bar of soap and told me to wash my mouth out in the bathroom and move on."